 Qui-Gon: He is the Republic as surely as you or I.

 Don't let Jar-Jar waltz in and have no part.
-He is not an object lesson to ridicule, but one to learn from.
+He is not a person to ridicule, but someone to learn from.
 Somebody has to find worthwhile qualities in him so that the audience can find these qualities.
 He may be a ridiculous embodiment of selfless qualities, but the qualities are still there.
 When he gets up on his mount and moves forward on his attack, we have to be rooting for him, not expecting his downfall.
 He needs to know that his mission is hopeless, but he's willing to put his life on that feint to prove his sincerity.

 In editing, we tend to see Jar-Jar doing something silly, then the edit cuts away, following someone else.
 What the film needed to do is to show him doing something silly, but then give him some sort of sincere time, something that also shows him as real and worth sympathizing with because he is the very person that will suffer in the upcoming wars.
 The idea that Jar-Jar must be ruled is the tyrannical ideal of the Empire, the idea that order must be imposed from the top.
 Rights and freedoms apply to all characters, even the fools.

 - Give Jar-Jar a sincere goal relating to the story, such as uniting humans and Gungans.